High Availability in Cloud Foundry

 For Amazon Web Services, review the documentation regarding scaling instances.
 If you are using OpenStack, see the topic regarding managing projects and users.
 For vSphere, review the Configuring Ops Manager Director for VMware vSphere topic.

 For database services deployed outside Cloud Foundry, plan to leverage your infrastructure’s high availability features and to configure backup and restore where possible.
-For more information on scaling internal database components, see the Scaling Instances in Elastic Runtime topic.
+For more information about scaling internal database components, see the Scaling Instances in Elastic Runtime topic.

 Note: Data services may have single points of failure depending on their configuration.